cvxgrp/dccp/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under GPLv3 - see the [LICENSE](LICENSE) file for details.

 ## Citation